hadarzilkha/RateLimiterDemo/README.txt

 # RateLimiter (C#)

 This is a simple and thread-safe rate limiter implementation in C# that supports multiple rate limit rules (like "10 requests per second", "100 per minute", etc.).
-It uses a sliding window strategy to make sure that all defined limits are respected before any action is executed.
+It uses a sliding window strategy to ensure that all defined limits are respected before any action is executed.

 ## What it does
 You pass it a function (like an API call), and it wraps it with one or more rate limits.
 Before each execution, it checks all the rules.
 If even one rule is at its limit, it waits until it’s safe to continue.